DeveloperMarcial/Edge_Impulse/Arduino_EdgeImpulse/Sony_Spresense/Spresense-Vision/Spresense-VisionModel_SdCard/README.md

   bounding boxes as determined by the Classifier() on to the image and then saves the image as a JPEG.
   **_The bounding boxes in this case seem to be identifying the location and size of the FOMOed object (not the centroid of the predicted object)._**

-  I used this Python *Runner* tool on a Model trained to identify swimming pools.
+  As a trial before creating this program, I used this Python *Runner* tool on a Model trained to identify swimming pools.
 Upon running the Python tool, I found FOMOed images with green awnings attached to a house, and blue tarps covering hay piles.
   So now I can add new classes that are not pools to improve the Model's accuarcy.
-  As a side note I trained the model on aerial photos take in a spring summer campaign.
+  As a side note, I trained the model on aerial photos taken from a spring/summer campaign.
   Swimming pools were identified and bounding boxes drawn on the training images.
   On deployment I ran the Model against an very large unknown dataset and found 1 or 2 pools but there should have been a few hundred pools found.
   This failure was becasue the unknown dataset was taken in a winter campaign were the trees are bare of leaves, the grass in brown,